MarwanAshraf22/RAG-APP/README.md

-# 📘 Day 5 - RAG-based LLM with LangChain and Gradio
+# 📘 RAG-based LLM with LangChain and Gradio

 This notebook builds a simple conversational RAG (Retrieval-Augmented Generation) application using LangChain and Gradio.
 It processes local documents, indexes them using ChromaDB, and enables user interaction via a chat interface powered by OpenAI models.